Photo: Whale Watching at Sunset by Jodie Lowe

 Watch several bird species in their habitat at a 50 hectares piece of wetland and bush.
 There are walking trails and wheelchair accessible boardwalks that pass through Casuarinas forest and mangroves.

 Whatever you have in mind, there are plenty of tourism attractions and free activities to keep you entertained!
-Why not look for shells at Shelly Beach and wander through Ricardoes' tomatoes and strawberries.
+Why not look for shells at Shelly Beach and wander through Ricardoes' Tomatoes & Strawberries.
 Or let the kids run riot at the Port Macquarie Skate Park.
 You can even soak up the beautiful landscape from the water when you board a cruise at Town Wharf, giving you the chance to spot fish and dolphins in the water all around.
+For more information, check out our Family, Fun & Adventure page.

 If you are planning to visit Port Macquarie, get in touch with us at Discover Port Macquarie for more information on places you can visit.